This review was updated on Nov. 3, 2004.

-Second time round, Bridget is still fat, funny and endearing -- but “all a bit, um, familiar, actually.”
+Second time round, Bridget is still fat, funny and endearing — but “all a bit, um, familiar, actually.”
 Long-in-the-works sequel to 2001 hit, “Bridget Jones: The Edge of Reason” reteams key cast in a playful retread with the assumption that fans will flock for a second helping.
 Powerful combo of Renee Zellweger, Hugh Grant and Colin Firth — all at the top of their game and utterly comfortable in their characters — plus high want-to-see factor should ensure very good initial returns in Blighty, where it opens Nov.
 12 amid saturation coverage, and Stateside a week later, amid a rapid worldwide roll-out.

 Even more than “Bridget Jones’s Diary,” current outing takes just the bare bones of Helen Fielding’s weighty, 420-page novel and tries to fashion it into a regular movie.
 Three writers, including Fielding, labored over the task, with Zellweger, Grant and Firth reportedly only signing on when Richard Curtis (“Notting Hill,” “Love Actually”) did a final rewrite.
 Curtis’ spirit and evocation of a fairy-tale London and Britishness hang over the entire enterprise in a positive way, though even he hasn’t quite managed to solve the central problem that there’s not a lot going on here.